jennifermarie6sl/Project-1/README.md

 Since everyone, or most of us, taking this bootcamp are planning to go into a data related field, we decided to present on our findings in the Data Analyst, Data Engineer, and Data Scientist job market.
 Below you will find a summary on our findings.

 ##  Overview

+We began by looking at skills required for the positions (Figure 1), industries with job openings (Figure 2), and states with job openings (Figure 3).
+Some of the skills we saw repeatly were: Python, SQL, Machine Learning, R and Hadoop.
+These are all skills we will learn in this bootcamp.
+Industries with the most job opening were: Consulting and Business Services, Internet and Software, Banks and Financial Services, Health Care, and Insurance.
+Some of the states with the most job openings were California, New York, Texas, and Virgina.

  ###### Figure 1: Top 10 most required skills in this field.
 ![Top skills needed for Data Analyst, Engineer, and Scientist positions](https://github.com/jennifermarie6sl/Project-1/blob/ed5a47a655b497b329e1e2adb06faf46f621032b/Presentation_Charts/Top_Skills.png)